Ruthalas/youtube-download-plus/README.md

 * Choose whether to download description
 * Select save path
 * Toggle creation of a subfolder based on channel name and ID
+* Specify your own archive or batch txt
 * Toggle between using youtube-dl and youtube-dlp

 The quality is currently unconfigurable and set to max, per the following switches: